-As an electrician in Coventry I work with a growing number of reputable landlords in Birmingham who take electrical safety seriously.
+As an electrician in Coventry I work with a growing number of reputable landlords who take electrical safety seriously.
 It is worth mentioning that the majority of landlords are actually reputable and care greatly about the safety of their tenants.

 However, as is always the case, it is the minority of landlords that create the bad press and which understandably makes potential tenants very wary.
 If you are a tenant who has experienced living in a dangerous property, you will know how difficult it can be so find information on what action you can take.

 Thankfully the UK electrical safety charity Electrical Safety First have published some great advice for tenants that I will discuss in my blog post today.
 Many electrical problems that arise in rental properties can be easily prevented.
 I always advise landlords to have an Electrical Installation Condition Report (EICR) carried out on any property that they are going to be renting out.
 An EICR is the only reliable way of determining if your properties electrics are safe and most importantly that they will not cause someone electrical injury or worse.

 Electrical shock can and will happen

 Many people – landlords included will be of the belief that because something works then its ok.
 One of the worst cases I saw was a landlord who consulted an on line forum and considered himself an expert at replacing a consumer unit.
 Thankfully no one was harmed, however it cost the landlord more to put the job right than it would've cost him in the first place.

 Electrical work carried out incorrectly or untested is like dicing with death.
 Put it this way, I wouldn't like to be the one 'testing' out the electrics in a home on a day to day basis as a result of a dangerous consumer unit.
 One day it will kill or injure someone.